Plenituz/barbe-serverless/docs/getting-started.md

 ```

 The block we added will create a Lambda function named `insert-item`, the ZIP package of the function will contain the file at `build/bundle.js`.
-This example assumes that you have built a javascript project and put it in `build/bundle.js` with a `insertItem` function defined in the global scope.
+This example assumes that you have bundled a javascript project and put it in `build/bundle.js` with a `insertItem` function defined in the global scope.
 Since Barbe doesn't mess with your build (yet), you can use any other runtime the same way.
 ```js
 // build/bundle.js
 exports.insertItem =  async function(event, context) { ... }
 ```

 Before we add more resources, let's deploy this project.
-The first thing we'll need is the Barbe CLI, you can find the installation instructions [here](https://github.com/Plenituz/barbe/blob/main/docs/installation.md).
+We'll need the Barbe CLI, you can find the installation instructions [here](https://github.com/Plenituz/barbe/blob/main/docs/installation.md).
 Then we can run
 ```bash
 barbe generate config.hcl --output dist